-The draft permit removes language in S8.B.2, S9.E.6, S9.F.2.c and e, and S9.G.7 in the current (2007) permit requiring permittees to report on an assessment of the BMPs selected to implement the SWMP.
+The draft permit removes language in S8.B.2, (S9.E.2.e) and (S9.F.2.c and e) in the current (2007) permit requiring permittees to report on an assessment of the BMPs selected to implement the SWMP.
 Ecology proposes to remove this requirement in the permit because it reflects language in the federal rule that does not align with Ecology's permits.
 Many states implement the federal rule by requiring permittees to develop and submit individual stormwater management programs for review and approval.
 Over time, the permittees evaluate and improve on the BMPs using this requirement.
 In Washington State, Ecology issued permits with specific BMPs and minimum performance measures outlined in permit requirements that comprise the SWMP.